DRAFT ONLY

 v17.
 Paul is rightly proud of his service to Christ, but he gives God the glory.

 v18-19a.
-God must receive the glory for all that is achieved in Paul's ministry because not only is Paul's service subsidiary to Christ's priestly work, but its spiritual achievements are "through the power of the Spirit".
-The gospel proclaimed in word ("said") and sign ("done") achieves God's intended end.
-The phrase "leading the Gentiles to obey God" is best understood in the terms of both imputed and imparted righteousness graciously given to all who rely on the completed work of Christ.
-It is the "obedience of faith", the obedience that is reckoned to us through faith, 1:17.
+God must receive the glory for all that is achieved in Paul's ministry because not only is Paul's service subsidiary to Christ's priestly work, its spiritual achievements are "through the power of the Spirit".
+The gospel proclaimed in word and sign achieves God's intended end, namely the right-standing of a people before him on the basis of the faithfulness of Christ.

-19b.
-Paul feels that he has completed the trail-blazing work of gospel proclamation which was his particular duty as apostle to the Gentiles. v20-22.
-As a pioneer preacher, he does not feel it is his function to build on the work of others.
-He clearly feels this is his commission from God.
-That doesn't mean he can't visit a church founded by someone else.
-He did intend to visit Rome, but the pressures of ground-breaking mission work has hindered him.
+19b-22.
+Paul's trail-blazing gospel strategy, Jerusalem to Rome and then to the ends of the earth ("Spain"), is well advanced, but as a pioneer preacher, Paul doesn't feel it is his function to build on the work of others.
+Rome has already been evangelized, but this doesn't mean Paul can't explain his particular understanding of the gospel, a gospel contextualized for Gentile believers.
+He did, of course, intend to visit Rome, but the pressures of ground-breaking mission work has hindered him so far.
 He quotes Isaiah 52:12 to support his focus on "those who have not heard".

 Boasting in God's work

-In our passage for study Paul happily boasts of the achievements of his ministry, while giving credit where credit is due.
-When it comes to the salvation of the lost, this is totally achieved by the life, death, resurrection and ascension of Jesus, and of the renewing work of the indwelling Spirit.
-Paul has only participated at the level of communication.
+In our passage for study, Paul happily boasts of the achievements of his ministry, while giving credit where credit is due.
+Paul is not the savior of the lost, rather, salvation is achieved by the life, death, resurrection and ascension of Jesus ministered through the regenerative work of the Holy Spirit.
+Paul is but an ambassador for Christ, a communicator of the gospel.

 When I faced a selection committee for ordination, one of those present asked me, "when was the last time you led someone to the Lord?"
 I had to admit that I had never led anyone to the Lord.
 The question bothered me for many years until I concluded that the business of making disciples was something God handled.
-My responsibility is to see that God's message of salvation in Christ is communicated well and widely.
-"Leading the Gentiles to obey God" is His business, not mine.
-We may happily boast of sharing in that divine plan.
+My responsibility is to see that God's message of salvation in Christ is communicated widely and well.

 Discussion